-Once abundant habitat for some of Texas's charismatic fauna - pronghorn, bison, lesser prairie chickens - and SGCN that reward more patient observation - Swift tiger beetle, American burying beetle, Brilliant forester moth, Sage sphinx moth, dicksissel, grasshopper sparrow, Texas prairie dawn - Texas grasslands are now few and far between: highly fragmented, compromised in quality, or such tiny patches as to be barely functional habitat at all.
-Most of Texas's expanses of flat and gently rolling terrain was historically covered in coastal and blackland prairies, plateaus and plains, short- mid- and tall grasses59, maintained by wildfire and unfenced wide-ranging herbivores.
-Fewer than five percent of the world's grasslands are well-managed or protected; in Texas, less than 5,000 acres (some estimates say less than 3,000 acres) of Blackland Prairie remain out of 12 million historic acres - less than one percent!
+Once abundant habitat across nearly two-thirds of our state for some of Texas's charismatic fauna - pronghorn, bison, lesser prairie chickens - and SGCN that reward more patient observation - Swift tiger beetle, American burying beetle, Brilliant forester moth, Sage sphinx moth, dickcissel, grasshopper sparrow, bobwhite quail, Texas prairie dawn - Texas grasslands are now few and far between: highly fragmented, compromised in quality, or such tiny patches as to be barely functional habitat at all.
+Most of Texas's expanses of flat and gently rolling terrain was historically covered in Coastal and Blackland prairies, plateaus and plains, short- mid- and tall grasses68, maintained by wildfire and unfenced wide-ranging herbivores.
+Fewer than five percent of the world's grasslands are well-managed or protected; in Texas, less than 5,000 acres (some estimates say less than 3,000 acres) of Blackland Prairie remain out of 12 million historic acres - less than one tenth of one percent!69